Portrait of a Character – Branch Borodin

 In a way, the Var-gi-yeh are the mirror version of Branch.
 They’ll get their own blog post, some time in the future.

-Branch is the oddest character I have ever created.
+Branch is my oddest character creation.
 I really like them.